Newberrye/data_visualization/README.md

 * Extracting JSON data and making a more human readable file.
 * Using JSON map data and Plotly's scattergeo to map geological earthquake data.
 * Customizing Plotly's scattergeo style to be easier to read and provide more information.
+* Discovering Github's top Python repositories by sending API requests.
+* Formatting the requested data to JSON, organizing the data for Plotly, and using Plotly to graph said repositories.
+* Using an API request to discover HackerNews JSON organization.
+* Using API requests to gain data about top articles and printing said data.